 Under the National Infrastructure Pipeline (NIP), capital expenditure of INR 9,069 crore (FY20-FY25) has been earmarked for developing sports infrastructure in the country.
 This includes close to 90 NIP and some of these projects and NIP include (work-in-progress projects):

 - Amravati Sports City Development Project and more.

 Sporting Leagues in India

-The Board of Control for Cricket in India (BCCI)’s brainchild and one of their most successful undertakings, Indian Premier League for T-20 format of cricket is one of the most sought after sporting leagues across India.
-Not only the league hones grassroot Indian talent, but also makes the state level, university to school level cricket a serious sporting activity that can lead the athletes to a stable career in cricket for a number of years.
-With its one of its kind offering to their sports frenzy nation, IPL’s format has led to multiple job opportunities developing across the nation.
-These include team manager, data analytics, coaches, trainers, facility and operations managers, sports journalists, sports marketers and much more.
+The Board of Control for Cricket in India (BCCI)’s the brainchild and one of their most successful undertakings, the Indian Premier League for T-20 format of cricket is one of the most sought-after sporting leagues across India.
+Not only the league hones grassroots Indian talent, but also makes the state level, university to school level cricket a serious sporting activity that can lead the athletes to a stable career in cricket for a number of years.
+With of its kind offering to their sports frenzy nation, IPL’s format has led to multiple job opportunities developing across the nation.
+These include team managers, data analytics, coaches, trainers, facility and operations managers, sports journalists, sports marketers and much more.

 Also Read: Rise of Sports Tech start-ups

 Government encouraging Public Private Partnership Model ( PPP)